-Restaurants in crisis: Customers refuse to pay high prices
+Restaurants in crisis: Customers refuse to pay the high price

-In a challenging economic context, restaurants are feeling the brunt of customer discontent regarding the rise in prices.
-Food lovers, frustrated by soaring bills, are starting to rethink their dining out experiences.
-This change in behavior, affecting even families that were still considering outings, reveals a new relationship with the costs of dining.
-Customers, tired of excessive prices, are increasingly turning to other alternatives, thereby redefining their priorities.
+In a difficult economic context, restaurants are feeling the disarray of customers facing the rise in prices.
+Food lovers, frustrated by soaring bills, are starting to think about their gastronomic outings.
+This change in behavior, affecting even families who were still considering going out, reveals a new relationship with restaurant costs.
+Customers, tired of excessive prices, are increasingly turning to other alternatives, thus redefining their priorities.

 Why are the French disengaging from restaurants?

-A new study conducted by Gira Conseil reveals that two-thirds of consumers have recently reduced their dining out.
-The reasons cited are varied, but the rise in prices is the main one.
-Over the past few years, many establishments have increased their prices, leading to an adjustment in the eating habits of the French.
-The middle classes and households with children seem particularly affected by this shift.
+A new study conducted by Gira Conseil reveals that two-thirds of consumers have recently reduced their restaurant outings.
+The reasons cited are varied, but the main one is the rise in prices.
+In recent years, many establishments have raised their prices, leading to an adjustment in the eating habits of the French.
+The middle class and families with children seem particularly affected by this shift.

-A Caesar salad that once cost 14 euros is now just a distant memory: this dish is currently priced around 17.50 euros.
-Whole families hesitate to step through the doors of restaurants for fear of blowing their budget.
-Traditional restaurants are thus suffering from a loss of appeal compared to cheaper options like cafés-bakeries, which offer a more pleasant atmosphere and more accessible prices.
-The challenge is enormous for restaurateurs looking to adapt to these new trends.
+A César salad that once cost 14 euros is nothing more than a distant memory: this dish now trades around 17.50 euros.
+Entire families hesitate to cross the threshold of restaurants to avoid blowing their budget.
+Traditional restaurants are thus suffering from a loss of attractiveness compared to cheaper options like cafés-bakeries, which offer a nicer setting and more accessible prices.
+The challenge is enormous for restaurateurs trying to adapt to these new trends.

 How does the crisis influence consumer choices?

-Today’s consumers are facing a difficult economic reality.
-Food expenses are continually rising, and this inflation is particularly felt during meals outside.
-75% of the French have changed their consumption behaviors, which translates into a significant decline in restaurant attendance.
+Today’s consumers are facing a tough economic reality.
+Food expenses continue to rise, and this inflation is particularly felt during meals out.
+75% of the French have changed their consumption behaviors, leading to a significant decline in restaurant attendance.
 For economic reasons, many prefer to reduce the frequency of their outings or opt for more economical dining options.

-Consumers are showing a desire to control their budgets when it comes to lunchtime breaks.
-Takeaway establishments are gaining more and more customers, as they are seen as practical and economical solutions.
-Restaurateurs must therefore rethink their offerings to appeal to an increasingly demanding audience regarding value for money.
+Consumers are showing a desire to control their budget when it comes to lunch breaks.
+Takeaway outlets are gaining more customers as they are seen as practical and economical solutions.
+Restaurateurs must therefore review their offerings to attract an increasingly demanding audience regarding value for money.

-What impact does the quality of dishes have on customer decisions?
+What impact does the quality of dishes have on customers’ decisions?

 The perceived quality of dishes also has a strong impact on customers’ decisions to venture into a restaurant.
-On the one hand, they seek a gastronomic experience that justifies the high price.
+On one hand, they seek a gastronomic experience that justifies the high price.
 On the other hand, when they notice a certain standardization of products, disappointment is immediate.
-The example of mussels and fries at 21 euros has been cited by many dissatisfied customers who notice a reduction in quality compared to the price.
+The example of mussels and fries at 21 euros has been cited by many dissatisfied consumers who perceive a reduction in quality in relation to the price.

-Customers want culinary expertise and quality ingredients.
+Customers want culinary know-how and quality ingredients.
 Here are some strategies that restaurateurs should consider:

 • Offer seasonal menus at attractive prices.